Welcome

 The pencil is just itself.
 Waiting for me and my thoughts to arrive.

 This store supports The Museum's mission to uplift and promote thinkers and creators and aims to offer products that invite us to think and create for ourselves.
-Tools that invite us to think and connect.
-Perhaps one day we'll include an option for you to rate product 'conviviality'.
+We're not opposed to the latest greatest machines, but we do think that keeping a few convivial tools in our pockets is a good thing.

-We hope you enjoy our convivial collection.
+We hope you enjoy the collection.

 When you purchase, you help to sustain The Museum.
+For that I am grateful.

 For The Museum of Ideas apparel selection visit The Museum of Ideas Raygun Collections.